Ichmed/syewreal/README.md

 ```rust
 static CLIENT: Client = Client::init();
 ```
 To connect to a database use the `use_surreal_login` hook.
-The hook return a token that has to be used in a `<SurrealContext/>` context provider.
+The hook returns a token that has to be used in a `<SurrealContext/>` context provider.
 ```rust
 #[function_component]
 fn MyComponent(props: &P) -> Html{